jup-ag/rfq-webhook-toolkit/README.md

 ## Fees

-> DRAFT

 Jupiter RFQ allows MMs a way to provide liquidity, adjust their quotes without being subject to the volatility of on-chain gas prices or chain health.
 RFQ fills are also much less CU intensive (<10x) compared to AMM swaps, and can save gas in the long run on fills.
 Today, RFQ charges a dynamic fee that is selected based on factors like tokens and size.
 The dynamic fee amount is forwarded to webhooks in the quote request parameters and it is appended to the message data (2 additional bytes, u16).
 Note that thae fee is not part of the message itself, it is only appended as additional bytes.

-ℹ️ Webhooks do not need to account for fees when quoting, the fee is applied directly by the RFQ system during transaction build.
+ℹ️ Webhooks do not need to account for fees when quoting; the fee is applied directly by the RFQ system during transaction building.
+For example, for a quote of 1 SOL to 1000 USDC with a fee of 100 bps, only 990 USDC will be transferred out of the market maker account, while 10 USDC will be collected as a fee.

 ## Future considerations/plans